 The title may be held by the agency or the ESCO during the contract term, depending on the most economically advantageous option.
 Taxation, agency policies regarding real property holdings, or other factors may influence this decision.
 At acceptance of the installation or at the end of the contract term, a title for all installed equipment will be transferred to the agency.
 See section H.2 of the DOE IDIQ ESPC sample contract.

 If the transfer occurs at the end of the contract term, it becomes part of the closeout process.
 Most agencies transfer title at acceptance of the installation and post-installation M&V report.
-At the end of the contract term the agency also submits the final past performance evaluation to the Past Performance Information Retrieval System, the mandatory performance reporting system for all federal agencies.
+At the end of the contract term the agency also submits the final past performance evaluation to the Contractor Performance Assessment Reporting System, the mandatory performance reporting system for all federal agencies.

 Phase 5 FEMP Assistance and Resources